DaAlbrecht/thesis-TEKO/content/Research.typ

-For instance, if you were to define a queue with the name "inventory" the AMQP 0-9-1 broker would automatically establish a binding to the default exchange, using "inventory" as binding key (also refered as routing key, but this is ambigous and therfore not used here).
+For instance, if you were to define a queue with the name "inventory" the AMQP 0-9-1 broker would automatically establish a binding to the default exchange, using "inventory" as the binding key (also referred to as routing key, but this is ambiguous and therefore not used here).
 Consequently, a message sent to the default exchange with the routing key "inventory" will be directed to the "inventory" queue.
 Essentially, the default exchange creates the illusion of delivering messages directly to queues, even though that's not precisely what's occurring